- Makita and Milwaukee: What’s the difference?

 Better for electricians: If you’re an electrician, then Milwaukee may be the best brand for you.

-They offer a vast range of tools, many of which are specifically suited to the needs of electricians, making them a clear winner for commercial use.
+The USA brand offers a vast range of tools, many of which are specifically suited to the needs of electricians, making a clear winner for commercial use.

 Where are Milwaukee tools made?

-Although some of Milwaukee’s tools are made in America[2], they also have manufacturing facilities in China and Europe.
+Although some of Milwaukee’s tools are made in America[2], the power tool company have manufacturing facilities in China and Europe.

 Like Makita, Milwaukee uses the same materials and designs in all its manufacturing facilities.